Neehor/Registration-Form/README.md

 Open `registration.html` in your browser.

 Alternatively, the project can be served using any local static HTTP server.

-## 🌐 Browser Support

-The project is designed to work correctly in the latest versions of:

-* Google Chrome
-* Mozilla Firefox
-* Microsoft Edge

 ## ✅ HTML Validation